 Matthew grew up in South Africa and completed a Bachelor’s degree in Politics, Philosophy and Economics in 2009 and an Honours degree in Social Anthropology in 2010, both from the University of Cape Town (UCT).
 His own research focused on urban migration and the informal economy.
 He has published on urban exclusion/inclusion.
 He has also done RA work on urban development and was very involved in an education-based NGO for four years in Cape Town.
 In the future, he would like to be involved in urban planning and policy development in South Africa and in other countries of the Global South.
 He is very excited about developing his skills for this type of work through the Mundus Urbano programme.

 Planning and Architecture

-I hail from Sydney, and had a 'normal' suburban upbringing in a peri-urban town called Camden.
-I studied architecture and planning at the University of New South Wales.
-I began working for Rail Corporation New South Wales - the largest rail transport agency in Australia in 2007, and have rapidly expanded my understanding of public transport systems and station development, with a focus on encouraging sustainable and liveable centres based on public transport use.
+Richard hails from Sydney and had a ‘normal’ suburban upbringing in a peri-urban town called Camden.
+He studied architecture and planning at the University of New South Wales.
+Richard began working for the Rail Corporation New South Wales – the largest rail transport agency in Australia in 2007, and has rapidly expanded his understanding of public transport systems and station development, with a focus on encouraging sustainable and liveable centres based on public transport use.

 Sharmin Suma, Bangladesh